Therapeutic Pipeline For Specialty Endocrine Disorders And endocrine related cancers

-The pituitary neuropeptide somatostatin naturally inhibits growth hormone production, and synthetic somatostatin analogs have been routinely used to treat acromegaly as well as neuroendocrine tumors.
+The pituitary neuropeptide somatostatin naturally inhibits growth hormone production, and synthetic somatostatin analogs have been used routinely to treat acromegaly.

-However, these somatostatin analogs are only effective in about half of patients with acromegaly, and patients with neuroendocrine tumors frequently become resistant to this therapy.
+However, these somatostatin analogs are only effective in about half of patients with acromegaly.
 In addition, somatostatin analogs require frequent doctor’s office visits for painful injections that can often lead to injection site reactions.

-To overcome these treatment limitations, Crinetics is developing an orally available small molecule for the treatment of acromegaly and neuroendocrine tumors.
-Crinetics is designing clinical trials to show that our once-a-day pill will improve treatment efficacy and tolerability in acromegalics.
+To overcome these treatment limitations, Crinetics is developing an orally available small molecule for the treatment of acromegaly.
+Crinetics is currently preparing for clinical trials to show that our once-a-day pill will improve treatment efficacy and tolerability in acromegalics.

 Acromegaly consensus group.
 Expert consensus document: A consensus on the medical treatment of acromegaly.

 Giustina A, Chanson P, Kleinberg D, Bronstein MD, Clemmons DR, Klibanski A, van der Lely AJ, Strasburger CJ, Lamberts SW, Ho KK, Casanueva FF, Melmed S. Nature Reviews.
 Endocrinology.
 2014; 10:243-8.

 A Critical Analysis of Clinically Available Somatostatin Analog Formulations for Therapy of Acromegaly.